Netatmo/Netatmo-API-PHP/README.md

 ### Updating to v2.1.x
 This release introduced namespaces to avoid collisions with other packages, which is a breaking change as classes provided by the Netatmo SDK are no longer available in the global namespace.
 For instance, NAThermApiClient becomes Netatmo\Clients\NAThermApiClient.
 For more information, please see http://php.net/manual/en/language.namespaces.php.

+It means the use of Netatmo SDK classes in the global namespace is deprecated.
+It is still possible to use them so far, so that it won't break your existing code.
+However, we recommend to update your code as soon as possible to take into account those changes.

 It also introduced an autoloader respecting the PSR-4 standards, so you only need to include the src/Netatmo/autoload.php file and you're good to go.

 ## Install and Configure